ToCraft/Remorphed/README.md

 # ReMorphed

-*ReMorphed* is a morph-like mod based on Identity which aims to bring the well-known shapeshifting mod "morph" to the newest versions of minecraft.
+ReMorphed is a morph-like mod based on Identity which aims to bring the well-known kill-to-unlock method to new minecraft versions.

+#### This features a menu (what walkers doesn't), new unlock-mechanics and the possibility of more than two shape!

 ## Download